What is malabsorption syndrome?

 - lactase deficiency, or lactose intolerance, which is fairly common in people of African or Asian descent and happens when the body lacks the enzyme needed to digest lactose, a sugar present in milk

-- congenital (birth) defects, such as biliary atresia, which is when the bile ducts don’t develop normally and may become blocked and prevent the flow of bile from the liver
+- congenital, or birth defects, such as biliary atresia, which is when the bile ducts don’t develop normally and may become blocked and prevent the flow of bile from the liver

 - diseases of the gallbladder, liver, or pancreas